Deductive reasoning: Cognitive psychology

-Cognitive psychology studies the psychological processes responsible for deductive reasoning.
+A branch of cognitive psychology, the psychology of reasoning studies the psychological processes responsible for deductive reasoning.
 It is concerned, among other things, with how good people are at drawing valid deductive inferences.
 This includes the study of the factors affecting their performance, their tendency to commit fallacies, and the underlying biases involved.
 A notable finding in this field is that the type of deductive inference has a significant impact on whether the correct conclusion is drawn.
 In a meta-analysis of 65 studies, for example, 97% of the subjects evaluated modus ponens inferences correctly, while the success rate for modus tollens was only 72%.
 On the other hand, even some fallacies like affirming the consequent or denying the antecedent were regarded as valid arguments by the majority of the subjects.
 An important factor for these mistakes is whether the conclusion seems initially plausible: the more believable the conclusion is, the higher the chance that a subject will mistake a fallacy for a valid argument.